Who Is Steven Tyler?

 Early Life and Aerosmith

 Steven Victor Tallarico, better known as Steven Tyler, was born on March 26, 1948, in Yonkers, New York.
-As the lead singer of Aerosmith, Tyler is considered to be one of rock's greatest showmen.
 The son of a music teacher, he started playing drums at a young age, but then focused on singing.

 After moving to Boston in the late 1960s, Tyler eventually met up the musicians that would form the rock group Aerosmith.
 He reportedly met up with guitarist Joe Perry and bassist Tom Hamilton while they were playing in different bands in the Sunapee, New Hampshire, area.
 Guitarist Ray Tabano (who was later replaced by Brad Whitford) and drummer Joey Kramer joined up with the others to form Aerosmith.
 The band played its first gig together in 1970, and shared an apartment in Boston.